tardate/LittleCodingKata/ruby/html-color-sort/README.md

 Since we are only concerned with the 16 basic colors, a pre-determined dataset, it's tempting to just hard code the result!

 But let's not do that, as it spoils the fun.
-I'll approach this from an agnostic perspective of handling any 16 hex strings, so the constraints I'll apply:
+I'll approach this from an agnostic perspective of handling any list of hexadecimal strings, so the constraints I'll apply:

-* input will be "any 16 hex strings"
+* input will be "any list of hex strings"
+    * no list length constraints
-    * although the example shows hex strings a simply 6 hex digits, I'll use that for output format, but assume the input could have leading `#`,`0x`
+    * although the example shows hex strings as simply 6 hex digits, I'll use that for output format, but assume the input could have leading `#`,`0x` or trailing `h`.
-* result will return them in sorted order (still strings, not converted into numbers)
+* result will return them in sorted order as a list of hex strings (not converted into numbers)

 ## First Solution